Our faculty are here to help you in the next step of your academic career.

 James Madison Memorial Fellowship

-The James Madison Memorial Fellowship is a federally endowed fellowship program designed to strengthen instruction about the U.S Constitution at the secondary school level.
+The James Madison Memorial Fellowship is a federally endowed fellowship program designed to strengthen the instruction about the U.S Constitution at the secondary school level.
 Graduating seniors without teaching experience who intend to pursue a career in teaching American history or political science can receive funding for two years of master’s level graduate study of the framing and history of the Constitution.
 Fellowships will provide up to $24,000 in educational support over a two to five year period.
 Fellows must agree to teach full-time in a secondary school for no less than one year for each full year of fellowship support.

 British Marshall Scholarships